klalumiere/CvCreator/plan.md

 - [ ] Pass arguments to the main program
 - [ ] Implement tag filtering
 - [ ] Verify if there's things I should know about Clojure before deploying all of this in production
+    - Like putting environment var to some value to prevent stack trace
 - [ ] Update server

 ## Frontend